 There are a lot of benefits to giving kids chores which can help set your kids up for adult life.
 Here are some of the pros:

-Problem-solving – Even simple tasks like pairing up socks can help teach your child great problem-solving skills.
+- Even simple tasks like pairing up socks can help teach your child great problem-solving skills.

 What are the cons of giving kids chores?